Zettelkasten-Method/zettelkasten.de/content/posts/2013/06/zettelkasten-improves-thinking-writing/index.md

     On paper, you could write "see", "cf." or draw an arrow before you reference a note by number, arbitrary index, its title or whatever.
 You'd still have to pick up the referenced note by hand if you're interested in its content.
 Still, the concept is identical to implementations of hyperlinks in a document on your computer or in its file system, where there are file aliases, [hard links][hal] and [symbolic links][syl].

-These criteria -- surprise, information and inner complexity[^terms] -- are the criteria any communication has to meet.
+These criteria -- <del>surprise</del> serendipity, information and inner complexity[^terms] -- are the criteria any communication has to meet.
 And your system of notes, your _Zettelkasten_ can meet them just as well as a human being.

 So how do you ensure you establish a communication system with your _Zettelkasten_?